cms-tsg-fog/training/advanced_plotTriggerRates.md

 This will create the reference fits for all triggers and the monitored triggers respectively.
 Once the fits are created, the plots created should be examined to ensure everything is correct.
 Once the fits are created, they can be committed to the respoitory.
 A new tag will need to be created and deployed to P5.

+To see how the current fits were created, there is a `command_line.txt` file in the `Fits` folder in the RateMon repository, that shows the command used to create the fits.

 ## Running in certification (secondary) mode